Amaal-Abdlhaleem/FingerPrint/README.md

 Biometrics in general is a science that applied statistical and mathematical methods to data analysis problems in the biological sciences.

-##### In this project, I worked on fingerprint dataset and apply some operations to extract useful information.
+##### In this project, I worked on fingerprint dataset and apply some operations to do feature extraction and matching.

 #### Firstly, Here is the biometrics system architecture: